 The history of the city is indelibly linked to the infamous events of World War II and Nazism.
 This is why the Holocaust Memorial, a memorial dedicated to European Jews who were victims of the Holocaust, stands in the very center of the city.

 Like all big cities, Berlin also has its large urban park, ideal for a few moments of relaxation in the open air.
-The Tiergarten covers 210 hectares and includes paths, lakes, and large meadows, which are also populated by various species of animals and plants.
+The Tiergarten covers 210 hectares and includes paths, lakes, and large meadows, which various animals and plants also populate.